Miguel Vargas Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings (2022)

-- The Rockies pitching staff ranked 29th in the league with a collective 7.5 strikeouts per nine innings last season.
+- The Rockies pitching staff was 29th in the league with a collective 7.5 strikeouts per nine innings last season.

-- The Rockies' 5.08 team ERA ranked last among all league pitching staffs.
+- The Rockies' 5.08 team ERA ranked last across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.